QuangHaiNguyen/EasyEmbeddedFramework/docs/index.rst

 Welcome to EasyEmbedded Framework's documentation
 ==================================================

-This area contains the design documents of the framework.
+This document contains the design of the framework.
 The aim of those documents are to explain the users the purpose of the components, how they are design, why they are designed that way, and how to use them.

-If the user is new to the framework, please check system_overview_ document as a starting point.
+If the user is new to the framework, please check :ref:`system overview<system overview>` document as a starting point:

-.. _system_overview: system_architecture.rst

 Table of contents:
 ------------------